 Worried about keeping messages private?

 And Egress Email and File Protection is still the only email encryption product to achieve CPA Foundation Grade certification from the UK Government’s National Cyber Security Centre, meaning users in highly regulated industries can use Egress to send Official and Official Sensitive content securely.
-At a time when many organisations are moving towards cloud hosted email service, it’s crucial to maintain compliance and uphold the most stringent data security standards when reaping the obvious benefits that the cloud provides.
 Issues with third-party apps are simply another example of the importance of message-level encryption.
-Our online workspace solution can also assist in making sure documents are shared securely in your organisation.
+Our enterprise file sharing solution can also assist in making sure documents are shared securely in your organisation.
+Issues with third-party apps are simply another example of the importance of message-level encryption.

 How does Egress work with GSuite?